lj-ditrapani/SWE430/markdown/example2.markdown

 the "Individual Roman Numerals" test.
 It has an array of test cases named `tests` and calls the `runTests()` function passing `tests` as the input parameter.
-However, it differs in that the input value for each test cases is a string of roman numerals instead of a single-character.
+However, it differs in that the input value for each test case is a string of roman numerals instead of a single-character.

     // test.js
     test('Roman Numeral Stings', function() {